Dan White

 When content marketing is done proactively it can result in some serious results, bringing more traffic and more links to a website - which in time brings more leads and clients in the long term - but you may need to realign your strategy first.

-Although these are five of the most common challenges I see with interior design websites, but there's a lot more to SEO than just working on the items mentioned.
+Although these are five of the most common mistakes I see with interior design SEO, there's a lot more to websites than just working on the items mentioned.

 If you know that SEO is something which you should be investing in but aren't sure where to begin, then get in touch.
-I've spent the last decade working in SEO with a range of interior design clients and have seen the meaningful impact it can have on the new business pipeline.
-Get in touch here to organise an initial chat.
+I've spent the last decade working in SEO with a range of interior design clients and have seen first hand the new leads it can help deliver.
+Get in touch to organise an initial no obligation chat.